 - Are there any specific criteria for sponsors, co-sponsors and supporting letter writers?

 There are limits on the number of families for which a member can sponsor, co-sponsor and/or write supporting letters in a given year.
-Active and Senior members are limited to sponsorship of two (2) applicants per calendar year, provided however, that they may not have more than one (1) active application under consideration at any one time.
+Members are limited to sponsorship of two applicants per calendar year, provided however, that they may not have more than one active application under consideration at any one time.
 Executive Committee and Membership Committee members may neither sponsor nor co-sponsor applicants.
-Active and Senior Members and non-Executive Committee Board members may co-sponsor two (2) and write up to three (3) supporting letters each year.
+Members and non-Executive Committee Board members may co-sponsor two and write up to three supporting letters each year.
 Executive Committee members can write up to four supporting letters each year, but, as stated above, cannot sponsor/co-sponsor an applicant for membership.

 - How long does it take to go through the Field Club application process?

-The application process time interval very much depends on how long it takes to receive the supporting letters and schedule the cocktail party.
-Normally, however, the process takes 2-3 months.
+The application process time interval very much depends on how long our wait list is at the time of the an inquiry/application.

 Tennis – General